axiomatic7group/axiomatic7group/README.md

 -----------------

 ### Our Mission
+AI agents are great at passing exams, but terrible at taking out the trash.
+The hard truth about the agentic AI wave is this: models work in controlled, single-turn prompts, but agents fail in production because they can't remember yesterday, they don't know when to ask for help, and they repeat the same mistakes until your budget burns out.

 Modern AI is often a "black box"—unpredictable, over-privileged, and brittle.
 Ax Lab exists to bring common sense back to automation.
 We don’t just deploy scripts; we **onboard intelligence.** Our systems are designed to perform individual tasks with the same logic, security clearance, and auditability as your best human hire.